worace/coinage/README.md

 ### Schedule

-We'll meet as a group on Mondays from 4:15 - 6:00 and on Fridays from 9:00 - 11:00.
-This will be in place of normal Friday review sessions.
+We'll meet as a group twice a week.
+My current plan is for these to happen Mondays from 4:15 - 6:00 and on Fridays from 9:00 - 11:00, with the Friday session being in place of normal Friday review sessions.

 ### Knowns and Unknowns